The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: Verification

 \section{Verification}

-We begin this section with the verification theorem, stated in Theorem \ref{th:ver}.
+In this section we verify the optimality of the candidate solutions obtained in Sections \ref{sec:cpos} and \ref{sec:newsol}.
+We begin with a verification theorem, stated in Theorem \ref{th:ver}.
 Naturally, this is a modification of \cite[Theorem 4.1]{KOWZ00}, where the modifications are only to allow for more than two boundaries and remove specific requirements on their monotonicity.
 To address the possible lack of $C^2$-smoothness across the boundaries $\{(b_i(c), c)\}$ indexed by $i$, it suffices to note that under our assumptions, for each $i$ the process $X - b_i(C)$ is a semimartingale.
 Thus the set of times at which $X_t - b_i(C_t)=0$ for any $i$ has Lebesgue measure zero, making it possible to use the mollification argument of \cite{KOWZ00} and references therein.
 The optimality conditions stated in Theorem \ref{th:ver} can also be obtained following similar arguments as in \cite[Corollary~4.2]{KOWZ00}.
 We omit its proof for brevity.

 \begin{Theorem} Consider an evenly symmetric function $\tild Q: \R \times [0,\infty) \to \R$ which is continuous, continuously differentiable on $\R \times (0,\infty)$, and twice continuously differentiable in its first argument with locally bounded second derivatives for all $(x,c) \in \R \times [0,\infty)$ with $x \in \mathcal{R}_c := \R \setminus \{\pm b_i(c): i=1,\ldots, n_b\}$ where $n_b \in \mathbb{N}$ and $\{b_i, 1 \leq i \leq n_b\}$ is a finite set of piecewise $C^1$ boundaries.
 Suppose that $\tild Q(\cdot,c)$ satisfies the growth condition